orangeswim/Nick_SmashSpeed/README.md

 Next, go to the [latest release of this mod](https://github.com/orangeswim/Nick_SmashSpeed/releases/tag/stable) and extract the zip in your game's install directory.
 This will place the dll in `BepInEx\plugins\`.

+You can change the settings in the `BepInEx/config/orangeswim.nick_SmashSpeed_mod.cfg` file.
+The default changes the gamespeed to 95% from normal.

+To play with your friends online, make sure you all have the same version of the mod and the same settings.
+If you don't, your games will desync and the match will exit.

 That's it!

+## Warning

+Use this mod to have fun with friends.
+I don't advise this mod to be used to cheat or create an unfair gameplay advantage.
+While testing shows that it will desync and close the match, the developers of this mod aren't responsible for your actions.

 ## Credits